nvbang14061992/BangNguyen-image-social-media/README.md

 The server api is protected from XSS to run javascript to get headers information by `helmetjs`.
 We can use [check server api](#check-server-) and postman for seeing the resposne header X-XSS-Protection

 <img src="./Document//images/HTTP_header_protection.png" alt="drawing" width="1000"/>

+# 5. Swagger

+> [!TIP]
+> As mentioned, except the authentication endpoints, all other endpoints are protect via `tokens`.
+However, the `tokens` are sent via cookies, thus you can not see them also on swagger response, thus you need to workaround by using postman to login and see `accessToken` via cookie on postman.